Brad Shields: Senior career

 It was announced on 19 November 2017 that he would join Wasps in 2018.
 Wasps entered administration on 17 October 2022 and Shields was made redundant along with all other players and coaching staff.

 A move to the French Top 14 side USA Perpignan was confirmed on 26 October 2022.

 Super Rugby

+Shields playing for the Hurricanes in the 2026 Super Rugby Pacific final, alongside Isaia Walker-Leawere and Brayden Iose.

 With just a little over a season's experience of provincial rugby under his belt, Shields was signed to a Super Rugby contract with the ahead of the 2012 season.
 Faced with stiff competition for a place in the starting line up from the likes of Jack Lam, Faifili Levave, Karl Lowe and Victor Vito, he acquitted himself well and went on to play 13 times during his debut season of Super Rugby, with 10 of these appearances coming from the replacements bench.

 Shields enjoyed a breakout year in 2013, playing in all 16 of the Hurricanes games, including 13 starts and 3 tries before a knee injury hindered him in 2014, restricting him to only 6 matches.